Moduli spaces of $G_{2}$ and $Spin(7)-$instantons on product manifolds: Introduction

+Let $\mathfrak{M}^{AG}_{X_{kah},E,[\omega]-stable}$ denote the set of all isomorphism classes of $[\omega]-$slope-stable holomorphic structures on $E\rightarrow X_{kah}$.
+It is an algebro-geometric moduli.
+Donaldson-Uhlenbeck-Yau Theorem (\cite{Donaldsonpaper1}, \cite{UY}, \cite{Donaldsonpaper2}) implies that for any holomorphic structure $\bar{\partial}_{\alpha}$, the following two conditions are equivalent (also see the presentation in \cite[Theorem 8.3]{Kobayashi}). \begin{itemize}\item There is a Hermitian Yang-Mills connection such that the induced holomorphic structure is isomorphic to $\bar{\partial}_{\alpha}$. \item$(E,\bar{\partial}_{\alpha})$ is poly-stable. \end{itemize} A Hermitian Yang-Mills connection induces a stable holomorphic structure if and only if it is irreducible.
+Moreover, the natural map is a bijection. \end{Def}

-\begin{Def}(Topology of the moduli spaces) Let $|\cdot|$ denote the standard norm (metric) for complex matrices, and $E\rightarrow Y$ be a bundle as in Definition \ref{Def isotrivial}.
-Using a Riemannian metric on $Y$ (which should be clear from the context in practice), $|\cdot|$ extends to a norm on $\Omega^{k}(adE)|_{p}$ for any $p\in Y$.
-We still denote this norm by $|\cdot|$.\begin{itemize}\item Let $\Lambda_{E,Y}$ ($\Lambda^{irred}_{E,Y}$) denote the space of all (irreducible) gauge equivalence classes of smooth $U(m)-$connections respectively.
-Similarly to \cite[(4.2.3)]{Donaldson}, we define a metric (distance) on $\Lambda_{E,Y}$ as the following.
+The moduli spaces in Definition \ref{Def moduli} can be equipped with natural topologies as follows. \begin{Def}(Topology of the moduli spaces) Let $|\cdot|$ denote the standard metric for complex matrices i.e.

+and $E\rightarrow Y$ be a Hermitian vector bundle (see Definition \ref{Def isotrivial}).
+Using a Riemannian metric on $Y$ (which should be clear from the context in practice), $|\cdot|$ extends to a metric on $\Omega^{k}(adE)|_{p}$ ($\Omega^{k}(EndE)|_{p}$) for any $p\in Y$.
+We still denote this metric by $|\cdot|$.\begin{itemize}\item Let $\Lambda_{E,Y}$ ($\Lambda^{irred}_{E,Y}$) denote the space of all (irreducible) gauge equivalence classes of smooth (unitary) connections respectively.
+Similarly to \cite[(4.2.3)]{Donaldson}, we define a metric on the space $\Lambda_{E,Y}$ of connections as the following.